GandhiCloudLab/mcm-app-management/readme.md

 Sets of definitions that identify deployables within channels by using annotations, labels, and versions.
 Subscription operator can monitor the channel for new or updated deployables.
-Then, the operator can download the deployables  directly from the source location (Helm repository, GitHub epository, object store, or namespace) to the target managed clusters
+Then, the operator can download the deployables  directly from the source location (Helm repository, GitHub repository, object store, or namespace) to the target managed clusters

 ### 5. Application